alexandrglm/kobo-python3-crosscompile/README.md

 **The entire process is a full headache** that follows this approach:

-1. **Toolchain Setup**.
+1. [**Toolchain Setup**](./DOCS/01-toolchain-setup.md).
 The `crosstool-NG` toolchain is built with exact specifications: GLIBC 2.19, GCC 9.5.0, and Linux headers 3.2.101.
 This ensures all generated binaries are compatible with the Kobo's kernel and libraries.

-2. **Build Required Libraries**.
+2. [**Build Required Libraries**](./DOCS/02-Building-required-libraries.md).
 Seven essential libraries are cross-compiled using the toolchain: OpenSSL (SSL/TLS), zlib, bzip2, libffi, libuuid, lzma, and sqlite3.
 These provide Python's core functionality (HTTPS, compression, UUID, etc.).

-3. **Pre-requisites Before Building Python**.
+3. [**Pre-requisites Before Building Python**](./DOCS/03-Build-host-python-env.md).
 Python 3.11.16 requires a matching Python 3.11 interpreter on the host.
 This step compiles a native (x86_64) Python 3.11.16 and creates a virtual environment to serve as `--with-build-python` during cross-compilation.

-4. **Cross-Compile Python**.
+4. [**Cross-Compile Python**](./DOCS/04-Crosscompile-kobo-python.md).
 Using the toolchain and compiled libraries, Python 3.11.16 is cross-compiled for ARMv7 (armhf).
 The `setup.py` file is patched to fix a cross-compilation bug, and the final product is installed to a staging directory.

-5. **Latest Fixes Before Deploying**.
+5. [**Latest Fixes Before Deploying**](./DOCS/05-Fix-PIP-Libraries.md).
 After the initial installation, several fixes are applied: pip is installed, OpenSSL libraries are copied to staging, shebangs in pip/scripts are corrected to point to the Kobo's Python location, symlinks are removed (FAT32 compatibility), and permissions are set.

-6. **Deploy to Kobo**.
+6. [**Deploy to Kobo**](./DOCS/06-Deploying-to-kobo.md).
 A FAT32-compatible tarball (without symlinks) is created and copied to the Kobo's user partition (`/mnt/onboard/.python/`).
 Wrapper scripts are installed in `/usr/bin/` to set environment variables and execute Python from the user partition.

-7. **Verification**.
-Core modules, SSL, and pip are tested directly on the device.
+7. [**Verification**](./DOCS/07-Verify-installation-works.md).
+Core modules, SSL, and pip tested directly on the device.

-8. **Compiling Compiled pip Modules**.
+8. [**Compiling Compiled pip Modules**](./DOCS/08-Compiling-compiled-PIP-modules.md).
 Notes on installing packages that require native compilation (`numpy`, `cryptography`, etc.), which the Kobo itself cannot build.

 ---